jrr6/Caffeinator/README.md

 * **Why can't I open Caffeinator?**

   Probably because Caffeinator is not signed with a Developer Certificate.
 To open Caffeinator the first time after installing it, right-click on the app icon and click "Open," then confirm that you trust the app.

+* **Why can't I open/are there no test files in the release I downloaded?**

+  Several files that were previously uploaded (including the test files and .pbxproj file) contained mildly sensitive data.
+Therefore, several modifications had to be made to the repository, and because I'm rather inadequately versed in Git, I was forced to delete them from the releases from 1.1.0 and before (though you can create your own .xcodeproj file, and the tests and UI tests were empty anyway).

 * **Why is this README so short?**